 When A. Einstein wrote his famous paper: "The Electrodynamics of Moving Bodies" in 1905, he already had experimental support for his new theory:

-...Examples of this sort, together with the unsuccessful attempts to discover any motion of the Earth relatively to the “light medium” suggest that the phenomena of electrodynamics as well as of mechanics possess no properties corresponding to the idea of absolute rest.
+...Examples of this sort, together with the unsuccessful attempts to discover any motion of Earth relative to the "light medium", suggest that the phenomena of electrodynamics as well as of mechanics possess no properties corresponding to the idea of absolute rest.
 They suggest rather that, as has already been shown to the first order of small quantities, the same laws of electrodynamics and optics will be valid for all frames of reference for which the equations of mechanics hold good...

 What was the experimental support for this claim?
 There were several experiments concerning the electrodynamics of moving bodies that are not very well known today; but Einstein knew of numerous examples.
 Many of these experiments were reviewed in H.A.
-Lorentz's important paper “On the influence of the earth's motion on luminiferous phenomena”, Versl.
+Lorentz's important paper "On the influence of the earth's motion on luminiferous phenomena", Versl.
 Kon.
 Akad.
 Wettensh.
 Amsterdam, 297 (1886).
-Lorentz showed that Stokes' theory of light, which assumed complete dragging of the aether at the surface of the Earth and decreased to zero dragging far away, had severe problems with aberration and the results of Arago and Airy.
+Lorentz showed that Stokes' theory of light, which assumed complete dragging of the aether at Earth's surface and decreasing to zero dragging far away, had severe problems with aberration and the results of Arago and Airy.

 Bradley (1727) discovered that the images of stars move in small ellipses.
-This is explained as aberration due to the Earth's motion around the sun.
-This is inconsistent with a simple model of light as waves in an aether that is dragged along by the Earth; it is consistent with SR.
+This is explained as aberration due to Earth's motion around the Sun.
+This is inconsistent with a simple model of light as waves in an aether that is dragged along by Earth; it is consistent with SR.